 Pivo works best when it can track the full shape of your horse at an even distance all around.
 X is the best position to place Pivo at for optimal performance.
-If you're tracking with Pivo in an open field, the middle of the space will be ideal.
+If you're tracking with Pivo in an open field, the middle of the space would be ideal.

 2. 10% Rule

 In order for Pivo to pick up on your horse, they should fill at least 10% of the screen.
 That being said, the quality of Tracking depends on other factors such as lighting, distance, speed of movement, your smartphone camera specifications as well as the size of the object on the screen.

 3. Stand Out!